Galapogos

 A trip to the Azores offers a perfect balance of island lifestyle and European culture amidst beautiful mountains, deep lakes formed by volcanoes, tropical forests, and a variety of ports, beaches, scenic coastlines.
 Sao Miguel Island is the largest of 9 in the archipelago 900 miles off the coast of Portugal.
 Punto Delgada, the capital, is a city paved in black volcanic stones and white marble tiles imported from the mainland.
 Here, the largest port accommodates cruise ships that stop over regularly, their passengers pouring into the city’s restaurants, shops. the military museum situated in the 1522 fort, a formidable stone fortress, the Forte de Sao Bras.

-We visited in February 2020 just as the ships were canceled, the streets empty of the usual lunchtime wave of shoppers.
+We visited in February 2020 and again in September 2024.
 Camellias bloomed in coiffed gardens, light rain passed through followed by beautiful skies.
 Island life agreed with us.
-It has taken until for direct flights to resume, for the post-pandemic world to reopen.

 Let’s Go!
 Hold a spot for the first week of May 2025.
-Be sure to contact us as we will tailor the tour just for your interests!
+Be sure to contact us as we will tailor the tour just for you and your friends and family interests!

 Touring the Azores